-4. Pursue CDBG funding to create a housing rehabilitation program
+3. Pursue CDBG funding to create a housing rehabilitation program

 The Town should consider applying for CDBG funding to create a housing rehabilitation program and/or allocate some CPA funds for this purpose.
 This could be accomplished either by Duxbury, or perhaps partnering with a community that already has a CDBG program in place like Plymouth or Taunton.
 Housing rehabilitation programs can take many forms.
-One example is to provide a loan to the homeowner that is reduced by 1/15th each year over a 15-year period as the long as the owner remains in the home.
+One example is to provide a loan to the homeowner that is reduced by $1/15^{th}$ each year over a 15-year period as the long as the owner remains in the home.
 Eligible households would need to earn less than 80% of AMI.
 If they move during the 15 year period, the remaining amount will need to be repaid.
 If they live there for 15 years, the loan is forgiven.
 While rehabbed homes do not qualify for listing on the SHI - because they are not deed restricted - such a program helps low- and moderate-income residents remain in their homes and avoid displacement due to code violations or hazardous conditions (Displaced lower-income residents would likely struggle to find affordable housing in Duxbury and could therefore be forced to leave the community).
 In order for this type of program to be successful it will be important to dedicate housing staff time to provide oversight and coordination of the program.
 In addition, it might be a great compliment to the Buy Down program as we heard many lower priced homes are in need of repairs.
+We believe the town of Duxbury abuts the Town of Plymouth at Saquish which would make it eligible.